 Question 24.
-Does the company publish a clear target for ending the use of cages (battery and enriched/colony) for laying hens, or provide evidence the has already been achieved?
-Rationale Targets are the point where policy commitments are translated into substantive action, and where resources and responsibilities are alloc for the delivery of the targets. ated Scoring No stated position.
+Does the company publish a clear target for ending the use of cages (battery and enriched/colony) for laying hens, or provide evidence the has already been achieved? at this Rationale Targets are the point where policy commitments are translated into substantive action, and where resources and responsibilities are allocator for the delivery of the targets. ated Scoring No stated position.
 0 The company publishes a partial time-bound target, or evidence of achievement, and the scope (in terms of geography or products) is clearly defined.
 5 The company publishes a universal time-bound target, or evidence of achievement, across all relevant own-brand and other brand products and geographies.
-10 (Max Score 10) Explanatory Notes This question is only assessed for those companies that produce, used leggs or egg-based products. use or • This question is looking for a clear target for ending the use of cag (battery and enriched/colony) for laying hens within a reasonable timeframe, or evidence that this has already been achieved.
+10 (Max Score 10) Explanatory Notes This question is only assessed for those companies that produce, us sell eggs or egg-based products. se or This question is looking for a clear target for ending the use of cage (battery and enriched/colony) for laying hens within a reasonable timeframe, or evidence that this has already been achieved.
 It is anticipated that this question will expand in scope to also cover combination and limited access systems in future assessments.
-Simply stating compliance with legislation is not treated as a providence of cages.
-The reasons of legislation, even in the EU, does not cover all close confinement practices, (b) a commitment to compliance with legislation does provide guarantees on performance in countries where such legislation by not have a formal policy on cages are, therefore, awarded zero process. not slation is ut do • Similarly, simply stating compliance with a farm assurance standar prohibits cages is not treated as a proxy for having a clearly state position, unless the commitment to avoidance is made explicit (e compliance with the standard is presented as a way of delivering commitment to the avoidance of cages). d .g. • To qualify for partial points on product scope, policies need to ap significant proportion of a company's supply chain, such as a sub business division (e.g. a restaurant brand or manufacturing division own-brand products (in the case of retailers and wholesalers).
-Pol which apply to limited product ranges are not awarded points. stantial n) or
+Simply stating compliance with legislation is not treated as a proxy having a clear position on the avoidance of cages.
+The reasons ar legislation, even in the EU, does not cover all close confinement practices, (b) a commitment to compliance with legislation does reprovide guarantees on performance in countries where such legislation absent.
+Companies that state that they comply with legislation but not have a formal policy on cages are, therefore, awarded zero performance. re (a) not lation is t do Similarly, simply stating compliance with a farm assurance standard prohibits cages is not treated as a proxy for having a clearly stated position, unless the commitment to avoidance is made explicit (e.g. compliance with the standard is presented as a way of delivering commitment to the avoidance of cages). d g.
+To qualify for partial points on product scope, policies need to appresignificant proportion of a company's supply chain, such as a substitution business division (e.g. a restaurant brand or manufacturing division own-brand products (in the case of retailers and wholesalers).
+Policy which apply to limited product ranges are not awarded points. tantial ) or